Lawn Begone

 The next photo is from last year, when the planting was a year old.

-Between the compost, the decaying lawn, and the remnant fertilizers from the lawn, the plants usually grow really fast.
-The Luma apiculata (Chilean Myrtle) planted as a 1 gallon is already more than 8 feet tall.
-I took this last photo today.
-The Luma is just starting to bud.
+Between the compost, the decaying lawn, and the remnant fertilizers from the lawn, the plants usually grow really quickly.
+The Luma apiculata (Chilean Myrtle) planted as a 1 gallon is already more than 8 feet tall after only 2 years.

 Tags: sheet mulch

-This entry was posted on Thursday, May 27th, 2010 at 11:20 pm and is filed under plants, private gardens.
+This entry was posted on Thursday, May 27th, 2010 at 11:20 pm and is filed under lawn to garden, private gardens.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.

 May 28th, 2010 at 3:32 pm